 Register & Submit:

 - Fill out the “Consent to Participate in Impaired Driving Social Media Contest To Engage Youth in Preventing Traffic Fatalities and Discouraging Impaired Driving Media Grant/Release/Waiver Agreement” (“Agreement”) form available here or download it here.
-Be sure to fill out and submit a signed Agreement for each student who worked on the submission.
-Be sure to complete for each student who worked on the submission.
+Be sure to fill out and submit a signed Agreement for each team member who worked on the submission.

 - Write “Impaired?
 No Time to Drive” in the subject line.

-- If you download the Registration Form and Agreement, include the filled-out forms in the email.
+- If you download the Registration Form and Agreement, include the completed forms in the email.
 If you submitted them through this website, you do not need to include them in the email.